Skip to content

 Sources: 1, 5, 3

-The initial models, the CM-1 and CM-2, were the purest embodiment of Hillis’s original vision.
-Their key architectural features included:
+The initial models, the CM-1 and CM-2, were an embodiment of Hillis’s original vision.
+Both machines utilized the same cubic casing (approximately 1.8 meters per side) and shared fundamental architectural principles.6

 The Connection Machine CM-2, a black cube with arrays of blinking red LEDs.

-The iconic ‘cube-of-cubes’ design of the Connection Machine.
+The ‘cube-of-cubes’ design of the Connection Machine.
 Image Credit: Computer History Museum

 Architecture of CM-1 and CM-2